 Playing by Ear - The Ultimate Goal

 Whether performing or practicing, music involves three elements: your mind, your hands, and your ear.
 When performing music, your ear directs your hands.
-And if all goes well, your mind is not involved and only gets involved when things don’t go as planned.
-Getting to this performance goal, whether it’s simply performing for your own enjoyment or on stage takes work and an organized approach to developing an "ear-hand-mind" connection so all will work together.
+And if all goes well, your mind only gets involved when things don’t go as planned.
+Getting to this performance goal, whether it’s simply performing for your enjoyment or on stage, takes work and an organized approach to developing an “ear-hand-mind” connection, so all will work together.

 Common wisdom states that it takes 10,000 hours to master any skill.
-This is essentially true - it does take hours and hours of dedicated, quality practice and exploration.
+This is essentially true — it does take hours and hours of dedicated, quality practice and exploration.
 I've found this to be especially true when learning any musical instrument, even the ukulele, despite its reputation as an easy to learn instrument.
-Getting really good and getting comfortable in performance and learning to play by ear takes not mindless hours and hours, but an organized, dedicated, systematic approach with distant goals and building blocks to ensure that you reach that ultimate goal.
+Getting proficient and comfortable in performance and learning to play by ear takes — not mindless hours and hours of practice, but an organized, dedicated, systematic approach with distant goals.
+These are the building blocks to ensure that you reach your ultimate potential as a musician.

 The Internet is full of debate and examples of people who seem to be able to cheat at this without putting in the time.
 I regret to inform you that there is NO shortcut, and simply putting in the time alone is also not always enough.
-A lot of people put in the time.
-So what makes someone more successful when learning a musical instrument than another?
+Many people put in the time.
+So, what makes someone more successful when learning a musical instrument than another?
 Or, more importantly, how can you set yourself up for success?